How to get an in at Fashion Week

 2) A strong portfolio

-You’re expected to have a fairly decent portfolio by the time you’re applying to assist backstage.
-Working backstage means you have to be a quick worker, be able to take direction and have a strong kit to get you through most looks you’ll be given, which usually means you’ve worked for a few years to get to this point and likely you’ll have a portfolio to back that up.
-Agencies and key artists will want to see some sort of fashion in your portfolio.
+You’re expected to have a decent portfolio by the time you’re applying to assist backstage.
+Working backstage means you have to be a quick worker, be able to take direction and have a strong kit to get you through most looks you’ll be given, which usually means you’ve worked for a few years to get to this point and likely you’ll have a portfolio and kit to back that up.
+Agencies and key artists will want to see some fashion looks in your portfolio.
 A varied set of images that are exactly that; varied, versatile and show your skillset.
 I edit my portfolio depending on each job I go for.
 I have a commercial portfolio, e-comm, fashion, beauty e.t.c.
 You don’t want the booker to do the hard work.
 They get hundreds of portfolios to look through.
-Your work needs to be obvious and accessible to them and by having evidence of fashion in there shows that you’ve got that skill and ability to begin with.
+Your work needs to be obvious and accessible to them and by having evidence of fashion in there shows that you’ve got that skill and ability.
 Starting that portfolio can be tough, you’ll be constantly testing and working to build your book, coming back to your images, editing and refining and refreshing pretty consistently.
 This all comes down to point one: building your network, finding people who have the work that you want in your portfolio, contacting them and testing, assisting, learning and building that portfolio.
 I’ll write more on this in the future, but for now keep going keep shooting and keep networking.

 The calm before the storm!
 New York Fashion Week 2017.